buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ### inverse attribute

-\<data modelling\> attribute whose value consists of the entity instances that use the entity in a particular role
+\<data modelling\> attribute whose value consists of the entity instances that use the instance of the entity defining the inverse in a particular role

 [SOURCE: ISO 10303-11:2004, 9.2.1 - Definition adapted from normative text]